dmeger/Project-COMP424-2023-Fall/README.md

 You will submit only one code file for grading: student_agent.py.
 Here are a few last minute things to double-check, since your agent must follow some special rules to make it possible to run in auto-grading.
 Failing to follow the instructions below precisely risks an automatic assignment of "poor" for the performance grade as we don't have time to debug everyone's solution.

+0. Set up your authors.yaml and report PDF following the Overleaf (PDF) instructions.
+Then finalize this code.
 1. Check that you didn't modify anything outside of student_agent.
 You can use git status and git diff for this.
 2. Ensure student_agent does not have any additional imports.
 3. The `StudentAgent` class *must be* decorated with exactly the name `student_agent`.
 Do not add any comments or change that line at all, as we will be interacting with it via scripting as we auto-run your agents in the tournament.
 (Common mistake if you did most of your dev in a differently named file, best_agent, or similar, and then copied the contents without checking).